 Most of the scripted shows on the list have either already wrapped up or are currently airing with a few seasons under its belt already.
 However, the last one is a show that’s still currently in production, so there’s definitely something to look forward to for your ballet-themed TV show binge marathon!

-Back in August 2019, it was confirmed that Netflix had issued an official 10-episode order for a new ballet TV series titled Tiny Pretty Things, which will be based on the book of the same name written by Dhonielle Clayton and Sona Charaipotra.
+Back in August 2019, it was confirmed that Netflix had issued an official 10-episode order for a new ballet TV series titled Tiny Pretty Things, which is based on the book of the same name written by Dhonielle Clayton and Sona Charaipotra.
+The series premiered at the end of 2020.

 Following the plot of the novel, Tiny Pretty Things tells the story of a group of aspiring ballerinas at the Archer School of Ballet, the elite company school for Chicago’s more renowned ballet company, City Works Ballet.
 At ASB, where you come from doesn’t matter, what matters is your drive to succeed, and your passion for dance.